 Transfers between Waisai and Ano Homestay cost IDR 1,000,000 each way.
-The longboat transfers can accommodate up to five passengers with the total cost shared between them.
-For groups larger than five another boat will be needed and the cost will be IDR 200,000 per person.
+The longboat transfers can accommodate up to four passengers with the total cost shared between them.
+For groups larger than four another boat will be needed and the cost will be plus IDR 200,000 for each person above four.

 Transfers are also available from/to the homestays listed below and cost IDR 500,000 each way, shared between passengers (5 max).